Lab 3: Debugging and Testing

 The dangers of C-strings

-The fact that a C-string depends on a properly-placed NULL terminator to mark the end is tremendously unsafe.
-If you forget to write the terminator or forgot to account for that extra byte when allocating space, it can be easy to scribble over memory.
+The fact that a C-string depends on a properly-placed NULL terminator to mark the end puts the responsibility squarely on the programmer's shoulders.
+If you forget to write the terminator or forgot to account for that extra byte when allocating space, nothing will stop you or give a helpful error message.
+Instead, the assembly code will simply walk off the string end and access the neighboring memory.
 For example, consider this code:

 struct request {